Great Migration (African American)

-million African Americans out of the rural Southern United States to the urban Northeast, Midwest, and West between 1910 and 1970.
+million Black Americans out of the rural Southern United States to the urban Northeast, Midwest, and West between 1910 and 1970.
 It was substantially caused by poor economic and social conditions due to prevalent racial segregation and discrimination in the Southern states where Jim Crow laws were upheld.
-In particular, continued lynchings motivated a portion of the migrants, as African Americans searched for social reprieve.
-The historic change brought by the migration was amplified because the migrants, for the most part, moved to the then-largest cities in the United States (New York City, Chicago, Los Angeles, San Francisco, Philadelphia, Detroit, Cleveland, and Washington, D.C.) at a time when those cities had a central cultural, social, political, and economic influence over the United States; there, African Americans established culturally influential communities of their own.
-According to Isabel Wilkerson, despite the losses they felt leaving their homes in the South, and despite the barriers that the migrants faced in their new homes, the migration was an act of individual and collective agency, which changed the course of American history, a "declaration of independence" that was written by their actions.
+In particular, continued lynchings motivated a portion of the migrants, as Black Americans searched for social reprieve.
+The historic change brought by the migration was amplified because the migrants, for the most part, moved to the then-largest cities in the United States (New York City, Chicago, Los Angeles, San Francisco, Philadelphia, Detroit, Cleveland, and Washington, D.C.) at a time when those cities had a central cultural, social, political, and economic influence over the United States; there, Black Americans established culturally influential communities of their own.

-From the earliest U.S. population statistics in 1780 until 1910, more than 90% of the African-American population lived in the American South, making up the majority of the population in three Southern states, namely Louisiana (until about 1890), South Carolina (until the 1920s), and Mississippi (until the 1930s).
-But by the end of the Great Migration, just over half of the African-American population lived in the South, while a little less than half lived in the North and West.
-Moreover, the African-American population had become highly urbanized.
-In 1900, only one-fifth of African Americans in the South were living in urban areas.
-By 1960, half of the African Americans in the South lived in urban areas, and by 1970, more than 80% of African Americans nationwide lived in cities.
+From the earliest U.S. population statistics in 1780 until 1910, more than 90% of the Black-American population lived in the American South, making up the majority of the population in three Southern states: Louisiana (until about 1890), South Carolina (until the 1920s), and Mississippi (until the 1930s).
+But by the end of the Great Migration, just over half of the Black-American population lived in the South, while a little less than half lived in the North and West.
+Moreover, the Black-American population had become highly urbanized.
+In 1900, only one-fifth of Black Americans in the South were living in urban areas.
+By 1960, half of the Black Americans in the South lived in urban areas, and by 1970, more than 80% of Black Americans nationwide lived in cities.
 In 1991, Nicholas Lemann wrote: